luau-lang/site/src/content/docs/types/overview.md

 ##### `--!strict`

-In `strict` mode, Luau is is smarter about tracking types across statements.
+In `strict` mode, Luau is smarter about tracking types across statements.
 Given the previous example now in `strict` mode:

 ```luau
 --!strict